federicomoroni/NER-Gum/README.md

 # NER-Gum
 Named Entity Recognition for GUM

-The purpose of this project is to analyze the Georgetown University Multilayer (GUM) Corpus coming from this repo, that contains two columns:
+The purpose of this project is to analyze the Georgetown University Multilayer (GUM) Corpus coming from this GUM repo, that contains two columns:
 - token
 - ner_tag